kbrashears5/github-action-issue-assigner/README.md

 Next, setup a Personal Access Token in your new bot account with repo:public_repo scope.
 This allows the bot the ability to create comments on issues.
 Unfortunately only admins or collaborators can assign issues, so this won't be able to assign them to yourself without another step.

-Create a new secret in your repository and reference it in the yaml above, using the script in the `Creating Token` section to encode your username and token.
+Create a new secret in your repository and reference it in the yaml above.

 Once the PAT is setup, you will be able to browse issues by seeing them [mentioned](https://github.com/.issues/mentioned) in your account.